mchmarny/buttons/README.md

-# Using Flick buttons with Cloud Run on GCP
+# How to use Flic buttons with Cloud Run on GCP

 <img align="right" src="image/flic.png" alt="Flic button">